tarantool/doc/doc/how-to/db/crud.rst

 UPSERT
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-:ref:`space.upsert <box_space-upsert>` updates or inserts a tuple:
+:ref:`space.upsert <box_space-upsert>` updates an existing tuple or inserts a new one:

 *   If an existing tuple is found by the primary key of the specified tuple,
-    then the update operations are applied to the old tuple,
+    Tarantool applies the update operations to the existing tuple
-    and the new tuple is ignored.
+    and ignores the new tuple.
-*   If no existing tuple is found, the new tuple is inserted, and the
+*   If no existing tuple is found,
-    update operations are **ignored**.
+    Tarantool inserts the new tuple and ignores the update operations.

 .. code-block:: tarantoolsession